C-Vac/nextjs-flashcards/README.md

 *   This means the data is tied to the specific browser you are using on your specific computer.
 *   If you clear your browser's data/cache/storage, **you will lose all your flashcards and progress.**
 *   Data will not sync across different browsers or different computers.
     *   Using Incognito or Private Browsing mode will likely mean data is lost when you close the window.

+## AI-Powered Features (Under Development)

+This application is actively being enhanced with advanced AI capabilities to provide a more intelligent and personalized learning experience.
+Future updates will include features such as AI-driven flashcard generation from text or topics, AI-suggested card improvements, and adaptive learning sessions.

+For developers interested in contributing to these new features or understanding the AI integration, please refer to the [`DEVELOPMENT.md`](./DEVELOPMENT.md) guide.

 ---

 Happy studying!